belgotux/ansible-role-docker/README.md

    gateway: 10.10.11.1
 ```
 - `docker_path` specified root directory of docker for settings rights (default /var/lib/docker)
+- `docker_volumes` specified a specifique directory for volumes created on the fly.
+It will move /var/lib/docker/volumes to this folder and make a link.
 - `docker_data_path` path you choose to put persistent data
 - `granded_group_to_data` group to give access to
 - `granded_read_paths` list of paths to give read access